-- The Project activities and components which would be sources of air emissions. - Emissions of concern by source for each Project phase, including quantity, timing and duration, normal operation conditions and upsets. - Air quality parameters that could be affected by these emissions (e.g., dust, particulates (PM10 and PM2.5), sulphur oxides, nitrogen oxides, methane, carbon dioxide, carbon monoxide, volatile organic compounds, formaldehyde, ground level ozone (O3), odour, etc.). - Acid deposition. - How changes in air quality could impact humans, wildlife and vegetation (short-term and long-term over the Project lifespan). - · Ice fog, visibility. - Terrain.
+- The Project activities and components which would be sources of air emissions. - Emissions of concern by source for each Project phase, including quantity, timing and duration, normal operation conditions and upsets. - If appropriate, secondary particulate matter, diesel particulate matter, and air pollutants on the List of Toxic Substances in Schedule 1 of the Canadian Environmental protection Act, 1999 (CEPA Registry, 1999). - Air quality parameters that could be affected by these emissions (e.g., dust, particulates (PM10 and PM2.5), sulphur oxides, nitrogen oxides, methane, carbon dioxide, carbon monoxide, volatile organic compounds, formaldehyde, ground level ozone (O3), odour, etc.). - Acid deposition. - How changes in air quality could impact humans, wildlife and vegetation (short-term and long-term over the Project lifespan). - Ice fog, visibility. - Terrain.

 Relevant territorial, provincial and federal air quality standards or guidelines should be discussed, including their purpose and use in relation to the Project phases.
+The discussion of air quality effects should also consider the Canadian Counsel of Ministers of the Environment's (CCME's) Guidance Document on Continuous Improvement (CI) and Keeping-Clean-Areas-Clean (KCAC) Canada-wide Standards for Particulate Matter and Ozone.

 The Developer shall provide an assessment of the potential health impacts to humans, wildlife and vegetation related to Project emissions for all Project phases.
+Dust suppression techniques must also be discussed and evaluated in this assessment.